aleksander-vedvik/Bachelor/README.md

 ## Datasets

 1. Download the datasets from [here](https://drive.google.com/drive/folders/1hNMBL2MNyz5dWZdi1BR1o1X-3yypdCkJ?usp=sharing).
-2. Move the datasets into the folder "./data/"
+2. Move the datasets into the folder "./data/" (Folder structure is given in the README file located in the folder "./data")

 ## TensorFlowAPI: